Shubham0997/Record_Maintenance_System_Assignment_Maven/README.md

--> Sample data files are in the dataFiles folder
--> path properties file is in the properties folder
+-> path properties file is in the resources folder
 -> logs are in the logs folder
--> if no path is given in properties folder, defaultFolder will be considered.
+-> if no path is given in properties folder, defaultFiles folder will be considered.